Sam Houston Peach

 Prefers neutral to slightly acid soil.

-Freestone peach with yellow skin, red blush.
+Freestone with yellow skin, red blush.
 Ideal for canning, baking, and fresh eating.
-Ripen early.
-Very popular in southern areas.
+Ripens early.
+Popular in southern areas.

 Can be used as flowering color tree in spring and for shade in summer.
 Will provide large number of fruit in late summer/early fall.